 Can your local top these haunted hostelries for revenant regulars?
-Tell us about it in the comments.
+Take a look at these ghost stories below.

 2. The George and Pilgrim Hotel, Glastonbury, Somerset

 Built in the late 15th century and originally called the Pilgrims’ Inn, the George and Pilgrim claim to be one of the oldest purpose-built ‘pubs’ in southwest England.

 At least two ghosts haunt this brilliant building, including a monk from the nearby abbey and an elegant lady.